OUR VALUES, GOALS, & WHAT WE AIM TO ACHIEVE

 - Providing a beautiful gallery space and trusting our artists to use it as they see fit.

-- Having new exhibitions on a monthly basis, each member getting an entire month.
+- Having new exhibitions on a monthly basis, each member being featured in a two-person exhibition for one month.

-- Understanding the enormous impact a solo show or curatorial project can have on an artist’s ability to realize their ideas and advance their careers.
+- Understanding the positive impact a two-person exhibition or curatorial project can have on an artist’s ability to realize their ideas and advance their careers.

 - Supporting cross-collaborations between members and the broader creative community.